Supporting local communities across the UK

 Nominations are reviewed quarterly by a board of Trustees.

-The Q3 application window will open to projects supporting the community of Nottinghamshire on Friday 20 February 2026 and close midday on Friday 6 March 2026.
-The Trustee board meeting will take place in April 2026.
+Q3: The Q3 application window closed Friday 6 March 2026.
+The Trustee board meeting will take place in May 2026.

 Who are our Trustees?